 At Mighty Pro, we’ve helped hundreds of brands, creators, and organizations launch their own white-labeled iOS and Android apps.

-We’ve worked with hundreds of companies and and talk to 50-100 entrepreneurs every week, guiding them through the build-versus-buy question of mobile app development.
+And we’ve worked with hundreds of companies and talk to 50-100 entrepreneurs every week, guiding them through the build-versus-buy question of mobile app development.
 Over the years, we’ve gained a detailed understanding of the challenges, unexpected costs, and longer view of building your own app.

 Typically, when a Host (that's what we call our customers) shows up, they’ve explored some type of custom app development.
 This sometimes includes building a custom learning management system to house their courses and community, building a custom membership app, or integrating social features into an existing app they have in their business.